barotto/libRocketDoc/pages/cpp_manual/contexts.md

 Cursors are documents themselves, and are loaded the same way internally.
 Any valid RML document can be loaded as a document; of course, you're most likely to want a simple document with an image decorator, but you're not limited to this!

 Note that the cursor's 'name' is the title of its document.
-This is the name you'll use to specify it through the 'cursor' property.
+This is the name you'll use to specify it through the `cursor`{:.prop} property.

 #### Sharing cursors

-Mouse cursors can also be shared across contexts with the AddMouseCursor() function.
+Mouse cursors can also be shared across contexts with the `AddMouseCursor()` function.

 ```cpp
 // Adds a previously-loaded cursor document as a mouse cursor within this context.